-3355 Aging and Gender

-4 credits

 A study of the impact of gender and society on human development in adulthood from mid-life through death.
 Students are introduced to theories of feminism and application is made to the adult development process.
-Topics include relationships in later life, social activism, retirement, multicultural and multigenerational issues, multiple losses, Prerepuistie: Sociology 1103 or permission of the instructor (for minors).
-Social Science.
+Topics include relationships in later life, social activism, retirement, multicultural and multigenerational issues, multiple losses, relocation, role changes, and policy issues.
+Cross-listed with Social Work 3355.

-Cross-listed with Sociology 3355.